bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

 For built-in Bokeh models, the implementation in BokehJS is automatically matched with the corresponding Python model by the build process.
-In order connect JavaScript implementations to Python models, one additional step is needed.
-The Python class should have have a class attribute called ``__implementation__`` whose value is the TypeScript (or JavaScript) code that the defines the client-side model as well as any optional views.
+In order to connect JavaScript implementations to Python models, one additional step is needed.
+The Python class should have a class attribute called ``__implementation__`` whose value is the TypeScript (or JavaScript) code that defines the client-side model as well as any optional views.

 Assuming the TypeScript code above was saved in a file ``custom.ts``, then the complete Python class might look like: